ldipotetjob/scalacassandra/README.md

 * jdk 1.7+
 * scala 2.11.x
-* sbt
+* sbt 0.13.11+
 * Cassandra 3.3.x

-Have been implemented the following dml command:
+Have been implemented the following dml commands:

 * INSERT
 * SELECT

-All previous command can be easily custumized to your own model.
+All previous commands can be easily custumized to your own model.

 **Every package in the source code have a file(package.txt) that explain the core of the specific package.**

 Enjoy :+1: